SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 This github is under active development.
 If you detect any bugs or potential improvements, please let me know.
 The following features are still to be developed :
 - Using a multiple shooting method for optimization for faster optimization, and (?) better constraints, from https://hal.inria.fr/inria-00390435/file/Diehl.pdf
-- Dynamic representation of the model and the predicted trajectory in graphs updated in real time
+- Updating the dynamic graph in a parallel process
+- Providing guarentee on the maximum time per iteration
 - Gym environment with discrete states and actions

 ## Ressources